STT-Seah/Devops/README.md

   2.Select public (if you want the public to view your project)

   3. Scroll down add README file, click create repository button

+  4. Create a workflow, click add file button and select create a new file, be very specified to name the file, type .github/workflows/you can name your file whatever you want

+  5. ssgsYMAL